Shuvam586/py-meme/README.md

 **Q: Can I use it with any programming language?**

 A: You can use it with most of all programming languages.
-If the language provides usage of Http requests and JSON data, you can use our API with ease.
+If the language provides usage of HTTP requests and JSON data, you can use our API with ease.

 **Q: Can I use it with HTML?**